phpearth/conduct/conduct.md

 for you.

 **Bumping topics**.
-Bumping topics in order to change the post position above the other discussions is not a welcome practice and should be always avoided.
+Bumping topics in order to change the post position above the other discussions is not a welcome practice and should be avoided except for the support type of posts (questions) that need additional attention and help from the community members.

 ### Disrespecting Staff Members